 Monitoring ML Applications in Production

 Our platform is fully deployed: a scanned image, a self-healing autoscaling cluster, infrastructure as code.
-And we are completely blind.
-Right now the only thing we know about the running service is that its health check is green — which tells us the process is up and says absolutely nothing about whether it's fast, whether it's erroring, or whether the predictions coming out of it still make sense.
-A green checkmark is not observability.
-It's the absence of a specific kind of alarm.
+And we're completely blind.
+Right now, the only thing we know about the running service is that its health check is green, which tells us the process is up, and says nothing about whether it's fast, whether it's throwing errors, or whether its predictions still make sense.
+A green checkmark isn't observability.
+It only means one specific alarm isn't ringing.

 Monitoring a model server has two layers.
-The first is the same monitoring you'd put on any web service: request rate, error rate, latency.
-The second is the one that's unique to ML and the reason this series has a part nine — watching the predictions themselves, because a model can be fast, healthy, and returning 200s while quietly getting the answers wrong.
+The first is the same monitoring you would put on any web service: request rate, error rate, latency.
+The second is unique to ML, and it's the reason this series has a part ten: watching the predictions themselves.
+A model can be fast, healthy, and returning 200s — while quietly getting the answers wrong.
 This part builds the first layer and plants the sensor for the second.

 Metrics start in the app, not the dashboard

-You can't chart what you don't emit.
-Prometheus works by pull: your app exposes a /metrics endpoint in a plain text format, and Prometheus scrapes it on a schedule.
+You can't chart what you don't measure.
+Prometheus works by pulling: your app exposes a /metrics endpoint in a plain text format, and Prometheus reads ("scrapes") it on a schedule.
 For FastAPI, the instrumentator library gives you the standard HTTP metrics — request counts, latencies, status codes — in about two lines.

 # app/main.py